-In my opinion, culturally, we have converged to a paradigm shift in how we approach and look at photographs.
+In my opinion, culturally, we have entered into a paradigm shift in how we approach and look at photographs.

 Using an assortment of post-production software - and even some in-camera programs - a plethora of different image file manipulations are at every one’s finger tips.
 Thus, the temptation to use (or abuse) these tools is seemingly hypnotic: from the casual cell phone camera user to professional photographers, there seems to be an urgent need to morph almost every picture that populates review screens.
 In my opinion, and within certain genres of photography, post-production manipulative tool usage is not just prolific, its more abusive than ever, making us question what is genuine photographic art or what is real in newspaper and magazines articles and the photographs that accompany them.